You Resemble Me: Production

+Development

-Dina Amer worked as a reporter for Vice News, and reported on the 2015 Saint-Denis raid, in which it was later found that the police report that Hasna Aït Boulahcen was a suicide bomber, was false.
+Dina Amer worked as a reporter for Vice News and reported on the 2015 Saint-Denis raid, in which it was later found that the police report that Hasna Aït Boulahcen was a suicide bomber was false.
+Amer felt complicit in spreading the narrative, and wanted to look into her further.
 Boulachen's family was contacted by multiple journalists, but they chose to speak with Amer, who over the course of several years conducting 360 hours of interviews, with Boulahcen's family and friends, to write the screenplay and make it as accurate as possible.
 Amer wanted the film not to excuse Boulahcen's choice, but to explore radicalization and how she got there and prevent others from falling into the same traps.
-Amer walked away from a deal with a major studio in order to maintain her vision, as financiers preferred for the film to be a documentary.
+Amer walked away from a deal with Amazon Studios in order to maintain her vision, as the studio preferred for the film to be a documentary.

+Casting

+For the role of younger Hasna and her sister, Mariam, the process of "street casting" was used to find real-life sisters Lorenza and Illonna Grimaudo.
+For the role of Hasna, Amer cast three different actresses, including herself, Mouna Soualem and Sabrina Ouazani.
+In the news and media, Aït Boulahcen was misrepresented, so Amer wanted to show who she could've been and was by using deep fake technology to allow the audience to experience her switching to find connection and belonging.

 Release

+It had its world premiere at the 78th Venice International Film Festival in the Venice Days section on September 8, 2021.
+Following the film's debut, the filmmakers did not receive a meaningful offer for distribution, with the only option of taking a deal where they would hand over the rights to the film for 10 years, have minor say in the release, and no prospect of financial return.
+Some distributors "loved" the film, but were scared to release it due to the subject matter.
+Instead, they decided to self-distribute the film.